Tender Juicy Smoked Brisket Recipe

 Selecting Beef Brisket

-I buy a whole brisket in two different ways: I love to buy a half cow from Y-1 Farms (a local rancher).
-But you only get 1 big brisket when you buy half a cow, (Because a cow has 2 briskets, one on each side of its body.)
-Y-1v Farms sells the highest quality beef, and theirs is the best brisket I’ve ever had!
+If you want truly legendary brisket, it all starts with selecting the right cut!
+I buy a whole brisket in one of two ways: I love to buy meat directly from Y-1 Farms (a local rancher).
+When you purchase a side of beef (a half cow), you receive one large, whole brisket (a cow has two total).
+Y-1 Farms sells the highest quality beef, and their brisket is the best I’ve ever had!

-(Brisket is not low fat, and if it were it would be dry and lack flavor!)
-The fat keeps the meat moist through hours and hours of smoking and roasting in the oven, Plus, it adds a ton of flavor that you just can’t get any other way!
+Look for a brisket that has a substantial fat cap on one side.
+(Brisket is not a low-fat cut, and if it were, it would be dry and lack flavor!)
+This layer of fat is essential because it keeps the meat moist throughout hours of smoking and roasting, adding a rich depth of flavor that you simply can’t get any other way.

 Cook – Smoke Time